ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 INAV: Increase stack size as needed
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Look at commit 249.
+This commit change the stack size for INAV task.

 ## Commit #251
 ### Hash